 As I wrote previously, I love United Airlines frequent flyer miles.
-Part of its geography and being close to a United Airlines hub (Washington-Dulles).
-Part of its award availability.
-And part of it is not playing the games that American Airlines and Delta Airlines play with redemptions.
+Part of it is its geography and being close to a United Airlines hub (Washington-Dulles)and the other part is its award availability.
+And aside from that, they do not play games that American Airlines and Delta Airlines play with redemptions.

 First I’ll start with American Airlines.
 And an experience trying to help a friend book his stockpile of 300k+ American Airlines frequent flyer miles illustrates why I’m not a fan.

 My friend wanted to fly to either Australia or Europe using points for roundtrip flights in business class.
 He had over 300K American Airlines miles, so that should be easy, right?
 And who wouldn’t want to fly the 17+ hour flight to Sydney in lie-flat seats?

 American Airlines is a member of the Oneworld airline alliance.
 Oneworld is the smallest airline alliance and has a limited reach compared to Star Alliance or SkyTeam, the two other major airline alliances.
 Qantas Airways, the flag carrier for Australia, is a member of the Oneworld airline alliance and therefore a partner with American Airlines.
 Unfortunately, award availability to Australia is notoriously horrible.
 It’s so horrible that some points blogs announce when they actually find award space between the U.S. and Australia.
 This is why it’s good to diversify your points portfolio with different currencies, especially travel cards that transfer to many different airline partners.